 The school shall provide for parents or guardians to have their child excused from a topic which may be contrary to their religious or moral values.
 This shall be done in writing by the parent or guardian and include an explanation of the conflict.
 The student may also request to be excused if the student personally finds the topic to be contrary to their religious or moral values.
 The student must explain in writing the nature of the conflict.
 The teacher will provide an alternative assignment if the request is approved by the teacher and principal.

-The teacher shall notify parents or guardians when especially controversial issues may be discussed and that they may have their child excused if family religious or moral values so dictate.
-The teacher should have the principal view questionable materials, etc.
+[OPTIONAL: The teacher shall notify parents or guardians when controversial issues may be discussed and that they may have their child excused if family religious or moral values so dictate.
+The teacher should have the principal view questionable materials, etc.]

 The Board directs that a philosophy of abstinence shall be a part of and the underlying principal in all sex education instruction.
 However, it is recognized that this alone may not prevent pregnancies and sexually transmitted disease.
 Therefore the Board allows for instruction in sex education including AIDS awareness, sexually transmitted diseases, birth control, and general human sexuality.
 In all cases the known facts will be taught, not the opinions or moral judgment of the instructor.
 This does not preclude giving impartial view points on both sides of issues such as the right to an abortion or on the use of birth control methods.